 Legal lodgement Process:

-Prior to the marriage the couple will sign a ‘Declaration of no legal impediment’.
+Prior to the marriage the couple will sign a ‘Declaration of no legal impediment’ witnessed by the celebrant.

-On the wedding day, the couple and your witnesses will also sign your ‘wedding certificate’
+On the wedding day, the couple, witnesses and celebrant will sign the ‘ Official wedding certificate’

 AFTER THE CEREMONY

 Your Celebrant will collate all of the required legal documentation including the

 Notice of Intended Marriage (which is lodged and held with and held by your Celebrant at least one month prior to your ceremony date)

 and your marriage certificate which was signed and witnessed at your ceremony.

 Your Celebrant will send this documentation to the Office of Births, Deaths and Marriages soon after your ceremony.